 Jenny is interested in exploring opportunities to use music to bridge the gap between cultures.
 Most recently she has begun a collaboration with artists in the San Francisco Bay Area exploring Turkish, Balkan and Spanish music with flamenco dancer, Bianca Rodriguez.
 This project 'Olé, Opa!' has been collaborating since 2016 and has lots of momentum having just completed a West Coast tour in Fall 2017 and currently booking shows for 2018.

-Jenny, a native Spanish speaker, is a teaching artist at One World Project Multilingual Community Center.
-She works with preschool children to develop Spanish language skills through music, teaching music classes to children aged 2-5.
-Jenny also co-directs the One World Project Children’s Chorus, working with children aged 6-8.
+Jenny, a native Spanish speaker, is a teaching artist at One World Project Multilingual Community Center where she works with preschool children, aged 2-5, to develop Spanish language skills through music.

 Jenny is Musical Director for The Possibility Project After-School Program's 2018 musical theater production.
 In this role she works with diverse groups of teenagers interested in social justice to create original music based on their own personal experiences.
 Click to read more about The Possibility Project.